 The use of these teaching resources will enable educators to teach a topic in a particular discipline with the help of examples, case studies, and exercises related to climate change.
 These resources can be used globally by educators in the classroom/laboratory or by students for independent learning.
-Such an integrated approach will help increase climate awareness among students through the school and college systems.
+Such an integrated approach will help increase climate awareness among students.

 Include team-based activities (Collaboration)